Need Better Software Documentation?

 It's very difficult to create quality documentation if it doesn't recognize these quadrants, whether implicitly or explicitly.

-Each kind of documentation has its own distinct demands, so if you attempt to ignore this structure you will find yourself being pulled in multiple directions at once.
+Each kind of documentation has its own distinct demands and language, so if you attempt to ignore this structure you will find yourself being pulled in multiple directions at once.
 Develop a good understanding of the structure, and decide which of the four types of documentation you're aiming for (or how to divide the information into the different types).

-There are various software documentation tools out there to help you produce your content.
+There are various types of software documentation tool out there to help you produce your content.
 Let's take a look at your options:

 A knowledge base is an online library of information regarding a service, product, topic or department.
 The data contained in a knowledge base can come from anywhere but is usually sourced from contributors with strong working knowledge on the subject who can provide all the pertinent details.
 In the context of software documentation, the subjects will revolve around how the tools within your software work.
 This can include things like troubleshooting guides, FAQs and other useful content that fits one of the four main documentation types listed in the previous section.